-Many network operators around the world have decided that they want to switch off the frequencies of the 2G and 3G networks.
-This paves the way for a faster mobile network.
-Find out why the shutdowns are happening now, what it means for you and when it will happen in this article.
+Network operators worldwide have decided to gradually switch off 2G and 3G.
+In doing so, they are paving the way for a faster mobile network.
+In this article, you can find out exactly why the 2G and 3G shutdowns are taking place, what this means for IoT devices and when exactly it will happen.

-The GSM mobile network, better known to many as 2G, has been in existence since 1990.
-This is the second generation of the mobile network, which was then supplemented by the third generation network (3G), the UMTS network, from the year 2000.
-Today, almost 20 years later, almost everyone is talking about LTE (4G) and the 5G network already available in major German cities.
-The old technologies are being phased out and it has been clear for some time that they will be gradually switched off in the coming months and years.
-This will make more room for the new standards and thus also a reliable and faster connection in the mobile network.
-With the wherever SIM, you are ideally equipped for the future, because our M2M SIM cards already support the fast 4G network almost all over the world and will soon also support the new 5G network.
-What this means for you in concrete terms and when the 2G and 3G switch-offs will take place, you will find out in the following sections.
+The GSM mobile network, better known to most as 2G, has been around since 1990.
+This is the second generation of the mobile network, which was supplemented by the third generation network (3G), the UMTS network, from the year 2000.
+Today, more than 20 years later, we have already arrived at LTE (4G) and 5G.
+The old technologies are "discontinued models" and it has been clear for some time that they will gradually be switched off in the coming months and years.
+The 3G and 2G switch-off will make room for the new standards and thus enable a reliable and faster connection in the mobile network.

-In Germany, all mobile operators (Deutsche Telekom, Vodafone and O2) have already announced the 3G switch-off.
-While Deutsche Telekom and Vodafone will switch off their 3G radio cells as early as 31.06.2021, these will remain in operation for the O2 network until the end of the year.
-For the slower, but especially in rural areas widespread 2G network, only Vodafone has so far announced a date for the switch-off: Vodafone will probably pull the plug on the 2G network on 31.12.2025.
-As soon as we have information on the other network providers, we will inform you accordingly.
+In Germany, all mobile network operators (Deutsche Telekom, Vodafone and O2) have already announced the 3G shutdown.
+While Deutsche Telekom and Vodafone have already switched off their 3G radio cells as of June 31, 2021, they will remain in operation for the O2 network until the end of 2021.

 No date known yet